Co-operative Assembly 2025

 Friday – The Teachers Federation Conference Centre (Surry Hills), 9:00 am – 4:00 pm

-Day 2 is a member-led, interactive ‘un-conference’ designed for in-depth exploration of topics relevant to co-ops in the International Year.
-The program features workshops and discussions on:
+Day 2 was a member-led, interactive ‘un-conference’ designed to explore topics relevant to co-ops in the International Year.
+The program features workshops and discussions:

 - Sustainable food systems